DAY 1 - Auckland to Paihia via Parry Kauri Park

 DAY 5 - Rotorua

 Our Rotorua adventures are (almost) at an end, but not before we stop by the Rainbow Springs Nature Park, where you’ll get the chance to learn about New Zealand's national bird, kiwis.
 Like nice surprises?
 Here’s one for you - your included entrance fee goes towards the kiwi rehabilitation project, a Contiki sponsored initiative.
-Plus, as part of the project Treadright sponsors an incubator used to hatch eggs, so every year we get naming rights to two new baby kiwis.
+Plus, as part of the project Treadright sponsors an incubator to hatch eggs, so every year we get naming rights to two new baby kiwis.
 Cute, huh?

 220,000 litres (that's 58 000 gallons) of water gush over Huka Falls per second.
 Just let that sink in for a minute.
 Wild, right?
 Even wilder still is the Hukafalls Jet experience - a thrilling ride that will get you experiencing the full force of the falls and leave you with even more of a taste for adventure.
 A good thing really, given Lake Taupo is on the horizon.

-DAY 7 - Mount Ruapehu
+DAY 7 - Lake Taupo to Mount Ruapehu

 DAY 8 - Mount Ruapehu to Wellington